stacks-network/docs/src/pages/ecosystem/stacks-token.md

 The initial block in the Stacks blockchain V1 allocates 1.32 billion tokens.
-The launch is the culmination of two year’s hard work across the greater Blockstack community.
+The launch is the culmination of two year’s hard work across the greater Stacks community.
 With the launch, Stacks tokens unlock for accredited token holders under a predetermined unlocking schedule.
 The events on the unlocking schedule are the same for each investor, **the dates of these events** depend on the holder's purchase date.